AdobeDocs/audience-manager-learn.en/help/build-and-manage-audiences/data-explorer/saving-searches-in-data-explorer-for-convenience-in-re-use.md

 level: Beginner
 exl-id: aff58324-52f6-438d-8aae-4f2e8cd16ae0
 ---
-# Saving Searches in [!DNL Data Explorer] for Convenience in Re-use {#saving-searches-in-data-explorer-for-convenience-in-re-use}
+# Save searches in [!UICONTROL Data Explorer] for convenient re-use {#saving-searches-in-data-explorer-for-convenience-in-re-use}

-In this video you will learn how to configure a search in [!DNL Data Explorer], run it, and then save it for re-use at a later time. you can also place the saved search on the dashboard so that it is immediately available when you go into the [!UICONTROL Signals] app.
+In this video, learn how to configure a search in [!DNL Data Explorer], run it, and then save it for re-use at a later time.
+You can also place the saved search on the dashboard so that it is immediately available when you go into the [!UICONTROL Signals] app.

 >[!VIDEO](https://video.tv.adobe.com/v/25147/?quality=12)

-For more information about [!DNL Data Explorer], please visit the [documentation](https://experiencecloud.adobe.com/resources/help/en_US/aam/data-explorer.html).
+For more information about [!UICONTROL Data Explorer], visit [Data Explorer - Overview, Benefits, and Use Cases](https://experiencecloud.adobe.com/resources/help/en_US/aam/data-explorer.html).